Canterbury, and Nelson-Marlborough and West Coast Regiment: Nelson Rifle Volunteers 1862

 When the new Corps, the Waimea Rifle Volunteers was raised in 1879 served until becoming C Company of the 12th Nelson Battalion in 1911.
 Brigadier Latter, former Honorary Colonel of the 2nd Cant NMWC Battalion recorded information given to him by the late Lt Col Bryant who said "Under Captain Franklyn, the Corps was directly descended from the Waimea South No 7 Coy pre 1862.
-That Coy became No 3 Coy from 1862-65.
+That Coy became No 3 Coy from 1862–65.
 It re-registered and was accepted as the Waimea West Company".
 Lt Col Bryant stated that it was renamed the Normanby Hussars in 1875 and "reluctantly changed to the Waimea Rifle Volunteers in 1879".
 Lt Col Bryant also mentioned that there was an argument as to whether it should change to Cavalry in 1875.
 The period as Cavalry, would prevent any challenged of other Corps' seniority.

 According to the writing's of Brig Latter found Gazette extracts as follows: No 3 Coy disbanded on the 30th/06/1875 (Gaz 37/75); Waimea Cavalry Vols accepted 3/5/75 (Gaz 37/75) Changed named to Normanby Hussars on the 30/11/75 (Gaz 68/75) Disbanded 1/7/79 (Gaz 72/79).

 The Marquis of Normanby was the Governor and visited Nelson in 1875.

 As a Port City, Nelson had an early association with Naval Artillery.
-On the 21st of September 1860 Captain Arkesten, Lieutenant's Trewheller and Stock were commissioned in the Nelson Naval Artillery.
+On 21 September 1860 Captain Arkesten, Lieutenant's Trewheller and Stock were commissioned in the Nelson Naval Artillery.
 In January 1875 a new Corps was formed named the Nelson Naval Brigade was formed.
-On the 23/11/1897 the named was changed to the Nelson Coast Guards and then this Corps trained as infantry.
-On the 16th of February 1899 it was re-formed as the Nelson Rifle Volunteers and went to serve on to become D Company of the new Regiment.
+On 23 November 1897 the named was changed to the Nelson Coast Guards and then this Corps trained as infantry.
+On 16 February 1899 it was re-formed as the Nelson Rifle Volunteers and went to serve on to become D Company of the new Regiment.

-The Nelson College Volunteer Cycle Corps was raised on the 24th of May 1902 and was later disbanded on the 28 February 1906.
+The Nelson College Volunteer Cycle Corps was raised on 24 May 1902 and was later disbanded on 28 February 1906.